SargeyWargey/Homoothya/Story/Drafts/Chapter_23.md

 I could not stay still.
 Memories stirred and pushed me along the water's edge.
 Each step carried me deeper into recollection.
 I thought of the day in 1872 when Carlos and I were separated, of the way his mother had thrown herself over him.
 I thought of the scout who dragged me away from the cave.
 I thought of the nights in Prescott when I stared at the ceiling and wondered if anyone from our camp still breathed.
 With the manuscript now in Carlos's house those questions had new shape.
 We had lived.
 We had two names.
 We had two paths that brought us back to one point.

 Around noon the sun blazed high.
-I sought shade beneath a cottonwood and ate the tortillas and dried apples Chehata had packed in my pocket without my noticing.
+I sought shade beneath a cottonwood and ate the tortillas and dried apples Chehata had packed for me.
 She thought of everything.
 When the mission bell near the school rang three times I brushed crumbs from my coat and started back toward Carlos's lane.

 The front door stood ajar when I arrived, propped with a chair to invite the breeze through the hallway.
 Carlos called from inside for me to come in.
 His voice sounded thick.